gerhynes/aws-notes/certified-cloud-practitioner/README.md

 **Capacity Management** is how you meet the demands of traffic and usage by adding or upgrading servers.

-**EC2 Spot Instances**, **Reserved Instances** and **Savings Plans** are ways to save on computing, by paying up front in full or partially, by committing to a yearly contracxt, or by being flexible about availability and interruptions to computing services.
+**EC2 Spot Instances**, **Reserved Instances** and **Savings Plans** are ways to save on computing, by paying up front in full or partially, by committing to a yearly contract, or by being flexible about availability and interruptions to computing services.

 **AWS Batch** plans, schedules and executes your batch computing workloads across the full range of AWS compute services, and can utilize Spot Instances to save money.